Mouth to Mouth (Mental As Anything album): Recording

 Bassist O'Doherty said, "Gottehrer programmed all the drums and virtually all of the bass.
 So there was virtually no point in me and [drummer] Bird being there.
 I remember feeling pretty desolate, thinking 'I fucking hate this'.
 It wasn't fun anymore.
 I was programmed out, basically."

 Reception

 Jane Gazzo said the album, "epitomised 80s keyboard experimentation.
 With spacy, ethereal synthesiser treatments and expansive gated drum sounds."
 She also noted of the title track "some felt marked the band's departure into overindulgence".

+Trouser Press said, "There isn't an unlikable moment anywhere on the record, but the Mentals seem in danger of drifting into musical senility unless they find some collective personality and start showing a little more enthusiasm."